 How To Apply This: Use testimonials from TripAdvisor with a link back to the original review.

 While reviewing websites, I regularly see testimonials that are text only from people with names like “John W.” I’d suggest that when most people see this kind of testimonial, they don’t find it as convincing.
 If you don’t have an external source to link to, you can show photos of the people leaving the testimonial.

 If you’re showing media logos to claim that you’ve been mentioned in those sources, you need to link to those sources.

 Guideline 2: Show That You’re Real

-On your about page, or towards the bottom of your homepage, it’s include logos of organizations that you are a member of.
+On your about page or towards the bottom of your homepage, it’s important to include logos of organizations that you are a member of.

 Guideline 3: Demonstrate Your Expertise